 8. Use dashboards for real-time decisions

 Organizations that rely on monthly reports to understand performance operate reactively rather than strategically.
-Real-time dashboards provide continuous visibility into business operations and performance metrics.
+In contrast, real-time dashboards provide continuous visibility into business operations and performance metrics.

 Dashboards within solutions like monday work management automatically display live high-level project data, delivering insights on budget allocation, goal progress, schedule adherence, and resource utilization.
 Visual metrics enable immediate course correction and informed decision-making without waiting for periodic reports.